 I didn't used to like the telephone, but I came to realize that its use is really inevitable, and is often much quicker, more precise, and less impersonal than a long email exchange.
 (I also feel better now using the phone, since I use Asterisk and Twinkle, so that at least the last mile of all my phone calls are encrypted and controlled with Free Software.)
 I generally think geeks should reconsider their constant insistence on communicating primarily via email.
 I've learned from the mistake of preferring email to telephone, and hope others will, too.

-I'm happy to talk to you, but I prefer my phone calls to be scheduled.
+I'm happy to talk to you, but I prefer non-urgent phone calls to be scheduled.
 If you'd like to have a phone conversation, please email me and we can coordinate a mutually agreeable time.
-If you need to phone me urgently, it shouldn't be too difficult to determine my telephone number.
+However, if you already have my phone number on file and need to phone me on an urgent matter, please do so!
+In fact, it shouldn't be too difficult to determine a telephone number that will reach me by using publicly available information.

 I would be happy to meet people in person.
 Humans have evolved for more than 200,000 years to interact this way, and therefore, it's likely this will (and should) always remain the canonical form of communication.
 For this reason, I never prefer any form of virtual contact over face-to-face communication.
 If you would like to meet me in person, please send me email to coordinate a meeting.
 I am often at many conferences relating to Free Software, so you can often meet me at them.